ShivaniBT/HavocLens360/README.md

 Continuous Detection: The application continuously analyzes each frame of the video stream using the custom-built model.
 Prediction and Visualization: If fire or flood is detected, the model generates predictions including bounding boxes and class labels (fire/flood) which are then visualized on the live camera feed.
 Performance Measurement:The application calculates and displays the real-time frames per second (FPS) to provide insights into processing performance.

 Requirements:

 A webcam connected to your device.
-A basic understanding of web development concepts like machine learning and object detection (This doesn't require a Roboflow account).
+A basic understanding of web development concepts like machine learning and object detection .
-Disclaimer: This is a simplified implementation for demonstration purposes.
+This is a simplified implementation for demonstration purposes.
 Further development is required for real-world applications, such as integrating with alarm systems or emergency response services.